 - First, to get more distance off the tee, do some basic swing speed training available through Swing Man Golf.
 I’ve played as both a short hitter and a power hitter and I can tell you the game is a lot easier and much more fun to be a power hitter.
 Fortunately, you can learn/train to be a power player…it’s not something you have to be born with.
 With a little bit of work on your part, it’s very easy to pick up 12-16 mph on your driver swing speed.
 Depending on your efficiency, that translates to about 30-40 more yards off the tee.

-To learn more about Sterling Irons™, visit the official website here.
+To learn more about Sterling Irons®, inquire with a local custom club fitter in your area … or go to the official website here.